arx/ArxLibertatis/README.md

 Cross-platform port of Arx Fatalis

 Arx Libertatis is based on the publicly released [Arx Fatalis source code](http://www.arkane-studios.com/uk/arx_downloads.php).
-The source code is availbale under the GPLv3+ license with some additonal terms - see the COPYING and LICENSE files for details.
+The source code is available under the GPLv3+ license with some additional terms - see the COPYING and LICENSE files for details.

 ## Contact